 Many typical public school classrooms tend to follow a curriculum that lacks hands-on aspect to learning.
 Making in education is combating that style of teaching by providing students with the ability to learn by doing.

 Making is a tool that gets me excited about innovation, and testing something new.
-It has no limits on who it can inspire, and what we can do with it.
+It has no limits on whom it can inspire, and what we can do with it.
 It's an activity that failure is accepted and encouraged because it helps you as a person.
 It is not stuck with one group, age, or gender, but it something that everyone can do.

 Making is very important in education since it teaches students in a different way.
 I think making is a good way for students to learn critical thinking skills.
-I think students should learn that math and science can used in our everyday lives.
+I think students should learn that math and science can be used in our everyday lives.

 Making should help with self-expression.
 Students should be comfortable with making mistakes.
 The point is to make those mistakes count by learning from them and becoming a better student and learner.

 I feel Making is the future of education.
 Currently our education system is disadvantageous to students who do not learn well in the traditional way.
 Adding Making into education allows those students other ways to learn and show what they have learned.
 Making also builds confidence in students.

 Making creates a space for students to explore their own ideas and creativity, increasing interest as they take command of their own learning.
 It is an opportunity to empower students and allow them to develop a sense of agency and that they play a part in shaping the world around them.

 Making is a way to physically see into one’s mind.
 Light is shined on the hidden capabilities of an individual, allowing both sides of the brain to work together.
 The best part is that everyone has their own mind filled with original ideas, so each project becomes unique and personal to the maker.